adi225/WebSearchEngine/README.md

 ##DOCUMENT PROCESSING

 The TextUtils.java is provided to perform document processing.
+The same processing is applied identically to queries (except for the quotation mark) in serve mode as they arrive.

 The functionality includes:

 1.)
 Removing non-visible context of the page: The 3rd library, Boilerpipe, is used.
 The library website is at: https://code.google.com/p/boilerpipe/

 2.)
-Removing abbreviation dots (converting U.K. to UK, I.B.M. to IBM)
+Removing abbreviation dots (converting U.K. to UK, I.B.M. to IBM) We use regular expressions to detect the abbreviation pattern and replace it with the non-abbreviate version.

-3.)
+3.) deAccent (such that Beyoncé becomes Beyonce)
+We use special features of regular expressions to detect accented characters and replace them with their non-accented versions.

+4.)
+Converting Unicode special characters into their unicode codepoint encoding as a String.
+We use the codepoint of the characters, and if they match the Unicode character class general category "Lo" (in Java, Character.
+OTHER_LETTER), meaning they are non-punctuation special letters, we replace them by the encoding "u", followed by their code point.
+This generates a repeatable (deterministic) unique identifier for this character, which can be treated as an ASCII word.
+We also pad this encoding with spaces, so that it is treated as a separate word.

+5.)
 Removing punctuations

-4.) deAccent (such that Beyoncé becomes Beyonce)
+We replace all characters that are not English letters, Roman digits or newlines with space.
+In query processing, we also ignore quotation marks and do not replace them with spaces.
+This is because they have a special meaning of "query phrase", so we can detect them properly.

-5.)
-Stemming: use of step 1 of Porter's algorithm to perform stemming
+6.)
+Stemming: use of step 1 of Porter's algorithm to perform stemming We use the Porter stemming, which performs gramatical stemming based on English language gramatical constructs.

 A set of stop words is determined by the top 50 most frequent terms in a corpus.
 However, no stop word is removed during construction of the index.
 At run-time, when a user issues a query, processing of inverted list of stop words is skipped.